-Sexual assault refers to a wide range of forced and unwanted sexual behaviors or activities.
-This can include, but is not limited to, unwanted sexual touching or fondling, attempted rape, and rape.
-A person can be forced into non-consensual sexual acts through coercion, manipulation, threats or other means of intimidation.
+Sexual assault refers to a variety of forced/unwanted sexual behaviors or activities.
+Some examples are sexual touching or fondling, attempted rape, and rape.
+If a person is coerced, manipulated, threatened or intimidated for sex, it is assault.
 No matter what form it takes, sexual assault is NEVER the victim’s fault.

 There are many types of sexual assault, including (but not limited to):

 Stranger Sexual Assault | Occurs when the victim is assaulted by a person they have never met.

 Non-Stranger Sexual Assault | Occurs when the victim and the person committing sexual assault know each other.